Stress Management In El Paso, TX

 • Repeat This Three To Five Times

-Progressive Muscle Relaxation Technique:�The aim is to reduce tension stored in the muscles.
+Progressive Muscle Relaxation Technique: The aim is to reduce tension stored in the muscles.
 Find a relaxed private area.
-Dim the lights, loosen up and get comfortable.
-Tense up the following muscle areas for a minimum five seconds before relaxing for 30 seconds.
-Repeat then move on to the next area.
+Dim the lights, loosen up, and get comfortable.
+Tense up the following muscle areas for a minimum of five seconds before relaxing for 30 seconds.
+Repeat, then move on to the next area.

 • Chest, Shoulders, Upper Back: Pull shoulders backwards where shoulder blades almost touch.
 Relax.
 Repeat.

-• Feet: Turn feet inward, curl toes up and spread out.
+• Feet: Turn feet inward, curl toes up, and spread out.
 Relax.
 Repeat.

-• Lower Face: Clench teeth and pull back corners of mouth, show teeth like a growling dog.
+• Lower Face: Clench teeth and pull back corners of mouth; show teeth like a growling dog.
 Relax.
 Repeat.

 • Lower Legs: Lift feet toward the ceiling and flex them back to point at the body.
-Feel the tension in calves.
+Feel the tension in your calves.
 Relax.
 Repeat.

-• Shoulders: Raise shoulders toward ears, feel the tension in the shoulders, head, neck and upper back.
+• Shoulders: Raise shoulders toward ears, feel the tension in the shoulders, head, neck, and upper back.
 Relax.
 Repeat.

 • Stomach: Tighten stomach muscles.
 Feel the tension.
 Relax.
 Repeat.

-• Upper Arms: Pull arms back, press elbows into body.
-Don�t tense lower arms.
-Feel the tension in arms, shoulders and back.
+• Upper Arms: Pull arms back, press elbows into the body.
+Don’t tense lower arms.
+Feel the tension in your arms, shoulders, and back.
 Relax.
 Repeat.

 Do these muscle relaxations twice a day for maximum benefit.
 Take 10 minutes for each session.

-Exercise:�It is a great way to release energy.
-Improved health, which guards against the negative effects and releases endorphins�(neurotransmitters that relieve pain).
-Exercise helps with concentration, sleep, illness, pain and contributes to a better quality of life.
-Age doesn�t matter, as exercise will create amazing benefits for mind and body, and remove feelings of stress.
+Exercise: It is a great way to release energy.
+Improved health guards against the negative effects and releases endorphins (neurotransmitters that relieve pain).
+Exercise helps with concentration, sleep, illness, and pain and improves life quality.
+Age doesn’t matter, as exercise will create amazing benefits for mind and body and remove feelings of stress.

-Listen To Relaxing Soothing Sounds:�Ten minutes alone with soothing sounds can help with relaxation.
+Listen to Relaxing, Soothing Sounds: Ten minutes alone with soothing sounds can help with relaxation.
 Allow the mind to get away from the accumulated stresses of the day.
-Meditation CD’s, soothing music or natural sounds all work to achieve a relaxed state.
+Meditation CDs, soothing music, or natural sounds all work to achieve a relaxed state.
 The choice is yours.

 Chiropractic Treatment Helps With Stress